 Day 4 Fly to the Gobi | Havsgait Valley

 Travel to the Gobi where you will explore the desert, first seeing the ancient artwork at the petroglyphs atop the mountain in Havsgait Valley.
-Either return to the Three Camel Lodge by car or bicycle (it’s approximately 2 hours by bike).
+Either return to the Three Camel Lodge by car or bicycle (approximately 2 hours by bike).

 Day 5 Yol Valley National Park

 Hike the surprisingly green valley of Yol Valley National Park, habitat of many indigenous birds and mammals.

 Begin the day with a drive to the Gyalaan Valley, passing through Haalgan Davaa Pass and the Hongoryn Els sand dunes.
 Spend the afternoon exploring the multicolored granite rocks of the Gyalaan Valley.